If you are on a journey of self-improvement, you will most probably be interested in a personal development plan to improve communication skills.

 Record Yourself Communicating

-Whether you are preparing for a presentation, a speech, a group discussion, or debate you should make an audio recording of what it is you are going to say and then listen to it back to detect any errors, where you need to make corrections, and where you can add or remove details.
+Whether you are preparing for a presentation, a speech, a group discussion, or a debate you should make an audio recording of what it is you are going to say and then listen to it back to detect any errors, where you need to make corrections, and where you can add or remove details.

 When you listen to your voice you can better judge and make improvements to it.
 This is a great way of working on your communication skills and by doing this you can achieve some excellent results.